SagnikKK1/Model-Agnostic-Meta-Learning-on-Electric-Motors/README.md

-# Galileo Ferraris Contest: Data-Driven modelling of Interior Permanant Magnet
+# Galileo Ferraris Contest: Data-Driven modelling of Interior Permanant Magnet(IPM) motors

 ## Overview
 This repository is dedicated to the **Galileo Ferraris Contest**, where participants leverage data-driven methodologies to analyze and model traction motors.
 The contest emphasizes the challenges of **multi-physical** interactions in motor design, requiring advanced techniques to optimize performance while balancing contrasting constraints.